chakrakan/shopies/README.md

 - **debounced** Search function to optimize number of API calls made to fetch data as user types
 - Apollo InMemoryCache utility to cache request data and images being fetched
 - Banner upon 5 nominations + disable search bar and nomination buttons to prevent users from adding/searching more movies
-- Have design adhere to the one provided in the instructions with the addition of a logo
+- Have design adhere to the one provided in the instructions with the addition of a logo, simple animations, and toasts for notifications.

 > ToDO: add gif of basic usage